dejisnow/Simple-Bulb-switch/README.md

 # Simple-Bulb-switch
-It is a simple light bulb with a switch using css and a little jQuery
+It is a simple light bulb with a switch using jQuery and css